We are 180 years old…

 We have achieved plenty throughout our history, from ending particular systems of slavery in Belgian Congo, Peru, and China, to playing a big part in passing all major anti-slavery conventions, to ending many forms of slavery in modern times, to outlawing the traditional form of sexual slavery in Niger only last month.

 We have freed thousands of people from slavery along the years.
-The stories of freedom we get from the partners we work with on the ground are what drives us day to day.
+The stories of freedom we get from the partners we work with on the ground are what drives us today.

 And yet, we are not celebrating.